 Upstart Network, Inc. was incorporated in Delaware in 2012.
 Pursuant to a restructuring, Upstart Holdings, Inc. was incorporated in December 2013 and became the holding company of Upstart Network, Inc. Our principal executive offices are located at 2950 S. Delaware Street, Suite 300, San Mateo, California 94403, and our telephone number is (650) 204-1000.
-Our website address is www.Upstart.com.
-Information contained on, or that can be accessed through, our website does not constitute part of this prospectus and inclusions of our website address in this prospectus are inactive textual references only.
-You should not consider information contained on our website to be part of this prospectus or in deciding whether to purchase shares of our common stock.
+Our website address is www.upstart.com.
+The content of our websites and information that can be accessed through our websites is not incorporated by reference into this Annual Report on Form 10-K or in any other report or document we file with the SEC, and any references to our websites are intended to be inactive textual references only.